khushi-lad/khushi-lad.github.io/Java/doubly-linked-list-editor/README.md

 # Doubly Linked List Editor

 ## 📌 Overview
-A Java program of an implementation of a doubly linked list that supports adding, removing, reversing, and traversing nodes.
+A Java implementation of a doubly linked list that supports adding, removing, reversing, and traversing nodes.

 ## 🛠️ Key Features
 - Add and remove nodes from the list